NgiapPuoyKoh/ai-chat-annotator/README.md

 _Future Enhancement_

-1. As an Annotator, I want to be able to reclassify the conversation to the correct topic for training Ai Bot
+1. As an Annotator, I want to be able to reclassify the conversation to the correct topic for training AI Bot
 1. As an Annotator, I want to be able to add a new topic to the list of topics
 1. As an Annotator, I want to modify the conversation to deliver an accurate response to questions
 1. As an Annotator, I want to confirm if user rating aligns with annotation rating

-### Chat Application Administrator

-Manage Topic Tags
+### Chat Administrator Manage Conversation Topic Tags

 1. As an Administrator, I want to add new topic tags to categorize conversations
 1. As an Administrator, I want to update topic tags to